Zetelias/Zetelias/README.md

 ### Technologies I'm Proficient In:
 I didn't only write "Hello World" and make a number guessing game with those: I've made a bunch of projects with them.
 See my repositories tab for the public, finished projects.
-- Git & Branches 🌳
+- Git & Branches
-- C# ⚙️
+- C#
-- C++ 🖥️
+- C++
-- Rust 🦀
+- Rust
-- Python 🐍
+- Python

+### Can also dabble In:
+- QT6
+- Go
+- Unreal Engine
+- C
+- OS dev
+- Web dev
+- Scala
+- Kotlin

 ### Technologies I am learning
-I am learning these technologies to diversify my skillset and learn more about dev.
+I am learning these, no way?
-- Go 🐹
-- Java ☕
-- OCaml 🐫
-- Kotlin 💜
-- Typescript 📜
-- QT 6 🧩
-- Blazor ☄️
+- Zig
-- Avalonia 🪟
+- FSharp

 ## Let's Connect!